 * Literature: 7Sisters study guides are our pick, used in classes with Mrs J (that’s Sabrina!), the best Lit teacher I know!
 This subject has been challenging for one kid, my very literal thinking child, and exciting for all of us when those light bulbs go off!
 Some of my kids have been able to just run with literature and not require help.
 Others have required help for some of the works.
 The most exciting part is when they eventually list one of their most challenging works as their favorite.

 * Writing: Again – Mrs J rocks!
 Since I am a better editor than writer, I have put my kids in classes with teachers who are passionately great writers and who love sharing that passion with others.
 We have done a combo of classes and 1-1 with mom according to the needs of each child.
 Two youngest will be working in a very small co-op this year.

 * Vocabulary: Love using Free Rice for both English and other vocab!
 We also use works of literature they are studying and what is going on in our lives – relevant vocab is so much “stickier” for the brain.
 Again we have done a combo of classes and 1 -1 with mom.
 We’re all pretty fascinated by the some of the Free Rice and all of the relevant words.
 The assigned stuff is neither an issue nor a joy.
 We just do it.

-* Writing: Essays and short paper assignments were pulled mainly from literature, either from
+* Writing: Essays and short paper assignments were pulled mainly from literature.

 * Writing: We love to write.
 My kids are good with capturing words and thoughts.
 Again we tend to do writing projects in group settings.
 That way my kids receive peer feedback and teacher guidance.
 We used study guides (some of which I wrote).